opnfv/vswitchperf/docs/userguide/yardstick.rst

 Yardstick testcases are described by YAML files. vswitchperf specific testcases are part of the vswitchperf repository and their yaml files can be found at ``yardstick/tests`` directory.
-For detailed description of yaml file sctructure, please see yardstick documentation and testcase samples.
+For detailed description of yaml file structure, please see yardstick documentation and testcase samples.
 Only vswitchperf specific parts will be discussed here.